Thinkorswim Free Charting, Level 1 & Level 2 Market DataI wrote a blog post 3 years ago about “Thinkorswim Level 2 for Penny Stocks.”

 Thinkorswim is an all-inclusive trading and analytical platform which is offered by TD Ameritrade.
 The platform allows retail investors and traders (such as you and me) to find their trading opportunities based on their preferred strategy.
 It also allows them to analyze those market opportunities in several key forms which can assist them in making trades based on the information that is assessed.

 As I mentioned before Thinkorswim is 100% free and their charting software is the best part about their platform in my opinion.
 It is versatile, comprehensive and easy to use.
-Over the years I have found that pretty much any stock on the NYSE, Nasdaq and OTCBB can be charted on Thinkorswim which can be adjusted to the 1 minute, 5 minute, 10 minute, 30 minute, 1 hour, daily, weekly and monthly time frames.
+Over the years I have found that pretty much any stock on the NYSE, Nasdaq and OTCBB can be charted on Thinkorswim which can be adjusted to the 1 minute, 5 minute, 10 minute, 30 minute, 1 hour, daily, weekly, monthly and yearly time frames.

-In addition to time frames you can add multiple key indicators such as moving averages and vwap which are present on my charts at all times.
+In addition to time frames, you can add multiple key indicators such as moving averages and VWAP (volume weighted average price) which are present on my charts at all times.
 Thinkorswim’s charting is very versatile and a great work of art for those thinking about day trading, swing trader or long term investing.

 Thinkorswim Level 1 Market Data